lovertoxic/SAGITTARIUS-TERMINATOR-XMD/README.md

 <a><img src='https://i.imgur.com/LyHic3i.gif'/></a><a><img src='https://i.imgur.com/LyHic3i.gif'/></a>

 ##
-- *jeeper creeper xmd is not made by WhatsApp Inc. Sometimes or misusing the bot might ban your WhatsApp account!*
+- *乂✰ȶɛʀʍɨռǟȶօʀ✰乂-XMD is not made by WhatsApp Inc. Sometimes or misusing the bot might ban your WhatsApp account!*
 - *In that case, I'm not responsible for banning your account.*
-- *sir bravin have no any access with whatapp official so if you account gets ban i will be you yourself  led to your account ban.*
+- *sir ARNOLDT20 have no any access with whatapp official so if you account gets ban i will be you yourself  led to your account ban.*

   #### `TOTAL PROFILE VIEWS 🧚```